kdelwat/NgujariRevised/Grammar.md

 #### Relativisation

 Many of Ngujari’s adjectives are absolute rather than relative.
 For example, _yampu_ ("big") refers to something bigger than a human, rather than something big for its class (as in "the big elephant").
-These absolute adjectives can be converted to relative adjectives through the suffix _pu_.
+These absolute adjectives can be converted to relative adjectives morphologically, by adding the suffix _pu_.

 ```gloss